Learning without Seeing nor Knowing: Towards Open Zero-Shot Learning: Generating The Unknown

+Instead of directly using the visual feature space to generate the unknown features, a different approach that we investigate is to take advantage of the semantic embeddings to generate them.
 To this end, we propose to adopt a generative process to learn the distribution of the semantic space, as to learn the region of influence of seen and unseen class embeddings (blue and yellow balls in Fig. \ref{fig:SBUG}).
-So doing, we can map class embeddings into a transformed semantic space, and we claim that, inside it, we can generate class embeddings for the unknown classes by performing a \textit{complementary sampling}.
-Specifically, we sample the transformed semantic space ``far away'' from the region of interest of seen and unseen classes, obtaining synthetic unknown class embeddings.
+So doing, we can map class embeddings into a transformed semantic space, and we claim that, inside it, we can generate class embeddings for the unknown classes by performing a mixing approach similar to the one presented in Section \ref{sez:DUG} Specifically, we sample the transformed semantic space ``in between'' the region of interest of seen and unseen classes, obtaining synthetic unknown class embeddings.
 Using them, we generate unknown visual features which help a classifier in rejecting unknown classes while still reliably classifying seen and unseen ones (from real seen and synthetic unseen visual features, respectively).